 How Yamaha’s CDI WORKS?

-(Thanks to Mike and Gottfried who provide a “naked” CDI)
+(Thanks to Mike and Gottfried who provide me with a “naked” CDI)

-In the cover of alternator are two pickup coil exciting by two magnets fixed to the flywheel.
+In the cover of alternator is a dual pickup coil exciting by two metal stripes fixed on the flywheel.

-Each time a magnet pass in front of a sensor, this one provide one positive pulse followed by a negative one when the magnet leave the sensor.
+Each time the stripe on the stator pass in front of a pickup, this one provide one pulse (at raising edge of the bump) followed by another pulse when the stripe leave the sensor (falling edge).